f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   partition default
   !

-In this case we will mimic the flow in the GUI section where there are 3 blades installed in slots 1-3.
+In this case we will mimic the flow in the webUI section where there are 3 blades installed in slots 1-3.
 Enter config mode and configure each slot to be in the partition none and then commit the changes.

 .. code-block:: bash